QUICK ANSWER BOX

 Your professional license represents years of hard work, education, and sacrifice.
-When a licensing board, employer, or regulatory agency requires you to enroll in a professional health program, the stakes could not be higher.
+When a licensing board, employer, or regulatory agency requires you to enroll in a Professional Health Program, the stakes could not be higher.
 One wrong step or worse, no step at all can pause or permanently end the career you worked so hard to build.

 At AACS Atlanta, we provide board-approved counseling and clinical evaluations specifically designed to meet the requirements of professional health programs in Georgia.
 We understand what licensing boards expect and what documentation they require.
 And how to help you satisfy those requirements efficiently and professionally.
 If you live outside Georgia, our sister organization AACS Counseling serves clients nationwide with the same standard of licensed, professional care.